lydtechconsulting/component-test-framework/README.md

 # Conduktor Gateway

-Conduktor Gateway is a proxy between an application and Kafka that facilitates chaos testing.
-It achieves this by intercepting requests made by the application to Kafka and returning a percentag of these with errors.
+Conduktor Gateway is a proxy that sits between an application and Kafka that facilitates chaos testing.
+It achieves this by intercepting requests made by the application to Kafka and returning a percentage of these with errors, based on registering interceptors with the Gateway.

 See https://www.conduktor.io/gateway/ for more.